lazygeb/CMPT276Team4/README.md

 To load Flappy Bird into the emulator follow these steps:
 1) Go to the web browser by clicking the index.html
-2) Click load rom
+2) Click the drop down menu that says choose game
-3) Go into the snake file and choose the FlappyBird.txt
+3) Choose Flappy Bird
 4) Click start emulation
-5) You can fly using the w key.
-Avoid getting hit by the poles to get a point.
+5) You can move around using w,a,s,d keys and eat the pellets that have been dropped.

 ## **Emulator Bugs**